• Home

 Tags

-Alzheimer's books, alzheimers, Alzheimers advocacy, alzheimers caregiving, b smith, barbara smith, before i forget, dan gasby
+alzheimer's books, alzheimers, Alzheimers advocacy, alzheimers caregiving, b smith, barbara smith, before i forget, dan gasby

 coverLast fall, I had the pleasure of attending a WomenAgainstAlzheimer’s dinner where Barbara (B.) Smith and husband, Dan Gasby, were honored for their Alzheimer’s advocacy work.
 You may know B. as a chef, restaurateur, entrepreneur, author, lifestyle expert, television host, magazine publisher, or supermodel – this lady has quite a resume!